Bonnie S. Glaser

 Bonnie S. Glaser is an American foreign policy analyst currently serving as managing director of the Indo-Pacific Program at the German Marshall Fund of the United States.
 She was previously a senior adviser for Asia and the founding director of the China Power Project at the Center for Strategic and International Studies.
-Glaser is also a non-resident fellow with the Lowy Institute, a senior associate with CSIS Pacific Forum, and a consultant for the U.S. government on East Asia.
+Glaser is also a non-resident fellow with the Lowy Institute, a senior associate with Pacific Forum, and a consultant for the U.S. government on East Asia.
 Glaser writes extensively on Chinese policy, including its foreign and military policy towards the United States., Cross-Strait relations, China's relations with Japan and Korea, Chinese perspectives on missile defense, and multilateral security in Asia.

 Education

 Glaser received her B.A. in political science from Boston University and her M.A. with concentrations in international economics and Chinese studies from the Johns Hopkins School of Advanced International Studies.